What makes a squat a squat?

 According to Mayo Clinic, functional fitness trains your muscles to safely and efficiently do everyday activities.
 For instance, because you physically squat down to use the bathroom or sit at a desk, you should train that movement.
 Boom!
 The law of specificity in action.

-Functional fitness uses a pattern-based approach to dictate programming and exercise selection.
-So, for instance, you should practice deadlifting if you want to get better at picking stuff up off the ground.
-Or, improve your bench press if you want to get better at opening doors explosively.
+Functional fitness uses a pattern-based approach to dictate exercise programming and workout selection.
+So, for instance, you should practice deadlifting in your workouts if you want to get better at picking stuff up off the ground.
+Or, train your chest and arms with a bench press to get better at opening doors explosively.

 The World Delivers Infinite Variability.
 Are You Ready For It?